THE BRONZE HORSE

 STOCKHOLM LIFETIME ACHIEVEMENT AWARD

 An award presented to an individual in honor and acknowledgement of their contribution to the world of film.
-Previous recipients of this award are, among others Gena Rowlands, Lauren Bacall, David Lynch, Oliver Stone, Susan Sarandon, Claire Denis and Mike Leigh.
+Previous recipients of this award are, among others Gena Rowlands, Lauren Bacall, David Lynch, Oliver Stone, Susan Sarandon, Claire Denis, Mike Leigh, Isabella Rosselini and Martin Scorsese.

 STOCKHOLM ACHIEVEMENT AWARD

-The newly established Stockholm Achievement Award was handed out to Willem Dafoe 2012 and Uma Thurman 2014.
+The newly established Stockholm Achievement Award has been handed out to film celebrities such as Willem Dafoe (2012), Uma Thurman (2014).

 STOCKHOLM VISIONARY AWARD

 Established in 2004, this award recognizes and encourages innovators and visionaries in contemporary cinema.
-It has previously been presented to Todd Solondz, Terry Gilliam, Darren Aronofsky and Wes Anderson, Peter Greenaway and Roy Andersson among others.
+It has previously been presented to Todd Solondz, Terry Gilliam, Darren Aronofsky, Wes Anderson, Peter Greenaway and Roy Anderson, to name a few.

 The award is given to a young Swedish actor or actress who, through splendid performances on the silver screen, has shown true potential to become a big star in the future.
 The stars of tomorrow — right here, right now!